 How many days in Santorini?

-If you want to get a better feel of the island, visit the wineries, swim on the beach and hike from Fira to Oia, you will definitely want to spend a few days.
+If you want to get a better feel of the island, visit the wineries, see all the villages, relax on the beach and hike from Fira to Oia, you will definitely want to spend a few days.

-As such, we’ve put together several different examples of a Santorini itinerary you could use.
+Below, I’ve put together a few different Santorini itineraries you could use.
 These include:

 - One week in Santorini itinerary